- How and where to recycle or dispose of solid waste

 A collection of solid waste can provide a comfortable home for rodents.
 Mice and rats can harm property and public health.
 For tips on controlling a rat or mouse problem, please see our section on animal dangers.

 Proper disposal of solid waste is important to protect public health and the environment.
 The Environmental Health Division investigates complaints about improper disposal of solid waste.
-Junk vehicle complaints are referred to the Department of Community Development Code Enforcement Officers and burning garbage complaints are referred to the Olympic Region Clearn Air Agency.
+Junk vehicle complaints are referred to the Sheriff's Department Code Enforcement Officers and burning garbage complaints are referred to the Olympic Region Clearn Air Agency.